Skip to main content

 Committees

-Monica is a member of 1 committee
+Monica is not a member of any committees

 Cross-party groups